Online Schools to Become a Pharmacist: How to Choose

 Students will want to be sure their program of choice is nationally accredited by the Accreditation Council for Pharmacy Education.
 This ensures that they will be prepared for the North American Pharmacist Licensure Examination upon graduation, passage of which is necessary for licensing in most states.

-Pharmacist training focuses on patient assessment and counseling, drug information, medication delivery, medication monitoring and patient outcomes.
+In a Pharm.D. program, pharmacist training focuses on patient assessment and counseling, drug information, medication delivery, medication monitoring and patient outcomes.
 Clinical rotations, which are done in person, look at the community, hospital, acute care and ambulatory care aspects of pharmacy practice.
 Participants also have the opportunity for rotations in a specialty, such as neurology or veterinary practice.

-Online Nontraditional Pharm.D. for Working Pharmacists
+Online Nontraditional Pharm.D.

-A nontraditional Pharm.D. program is offered online to pharmacists who already have a Bachelor of Science or master's degree in pharmacy.
+A nontraditional Pharm.D. program is offered online to pharmacists who already have a bachelor of science or master's degree in pharmacy.
 The hybrid format allows participants to keep working while earning the degree.
 Programs are sometimes presented around a theme, such as the systems of the body, with pharmacy information presented in the context of each system's health and pathology.

-Courses are provided online via virtual class lectures, discussion groups and reading assignments, while required clinical experience may be done at the student's workplace or through occasional in-person class sessions at a regional location.
+Courses are provided online via virtual class lectures, discussion groups, and reading assignments, while required clinical experience may be done at the student's workplace or through occasional in-person class sessions at a regional location.
 Training emphasizes: